 At one point, I saw from a distance a high pole at the top of a rocky hill.
 I had arrived at Flagpole Hill, probably the highlight of the hike through Frontenac Provincial Park.

 From the hill, I had a 360-degree view of the park.
-It seemed like there were only trees, swamps and rocks as far as the eye could see, that I was hundreds of kilometres from civilization.
+It seemed like there were only trees, swamps and rocks as far as the eye could see, that I was hundreds of kilometres away from civilization.
 I sat at the foot of the flagpole and I think I could have stayed there for hours, just enjoying the view and the complete silence.

 But I had to continue.
 After Doe Lake, the Rideau Trail leaves the rocky ridges and goes into the wood.
 The trail becomes less steep and more and more clear and easy to follow.
-I even met a few hikers, which did not happen often during on the Rideau Trail.
+I even met a few hikers, which did not happen often on the Rideau Trail.

 Then I arrived at the park’s visitor centre and realized that I was leaving Frontenac Provincial Park, to my regret.
 I would have like to hike a few more kilometres there.
 I will have to come back one day and explore the many other trails in the park.

 It is therefore with a heavy heart that I continued my hike.
 After two kilometres along the road, the Rideau Trail goes back into the forest.
-The trail was less cleared than in the provincial park and I admit that I sometimes had difficulty in discerning it under the cover of fallen leaves.
+The trail was less cleared than in the provincial park and I admit that I sometimes had difficulty in discerning it under the fallen leaves.

 Then, after several climbs and descents in the forest, I arrived at the top of a rocky promontory which gave me a first view on Gould Lake.
-The view was so beautiful that I took my breath away for a moment.
+The view was so beautiful that it took my breath away for a moment.
 I think I can say that this was probably one of the most beautiful views that the trail has offered me so far.

-I realized that despite my disappointment at having already finished my hike in Frontenac Provincial Park, and despite my disappointment that the fall is already about to end, the Rideau Trail could continue to surprise and dazzle me.
+I realized that despite my disappointment at having already finished my hike in Frontenac Provincial Park, and despite my disappointment that fall is already about to end, the Rideau Trail could continue to surprise and dazzle me.
 I can’t wait to see what the last 50 kilometres have in store for me!